 - Images of refugee camps, part 1: a post about looking down on refugee camps from above.

 - Can a refugee carry a gun?
 This post says no, at least not if they still want to be considered a refugee.
 But that’s not a definitive answer.

 - Refugees and the definition of Syria, 1920-1939: a post about taking seven years to get an article on this subject published.
 (It’s out now, though.
 (Another blog post outlines the multiple rounds of revision that my later article on the history of humanitarian evacuations went through before it was finally accepted and published—a lengthy but eventually positive process.)

-I’ve also engaged in a couple of related discussions on Twitter.
-When Alexander Betts and Paul Collier’s book Refuge: transforming a broken refugee system have now vanished, along with Storify itself.
+The Storified versions of my Twitter threads about Alexander Betts and Paul Collier’s 2017 book Refuge: transforming a broken refugee system have now vanished, along with Storify itself.
 However, the threads themselves are still there.
-The first took issue with some misunderstandings in David Goodhart’s very approving review: he didn’t like it very much.
-That thread is storified here.
-Once I’d obtained a copy of this deeply problematic book myself, I started live-tweeting it, but found so many problems that I didn’t get beyond the preamble and chapter 1—these links are also to storified Twitter threads.
-(At some point my full review of it from a historian’s perspective will be finished and published.)
+The first took issue with some misunderstandings in David Goodhart’s very approving review: it starts here.
+(Goodhart didn’t like it very much.)
+Once I’d obtained a copy of this deeply problematic book myself, I started live-tweeting it, but found so many problems that I didn’t continue past the preamble and introduction—it was taking too long.
+I did finish the book, though, and at some point my review essay considering it from a historian’s perspective will be published.